Atlanta’s Entrepreneurs Share their Stories and Expertise

 Watch the video

 Panelists and attendees also discussed best practices and solutions to common challenges faced in raising capital and available resources to support new ventures.
 Following the panel discussions, attendees, which included alumni of Historically Black Colleges and Universities, Morehouse students and faculty, and other business leaders, were invited to attend a student entrepreneur exhibit and networking event to bring the local community together.
+A transcript of the event is available here.

 The event was a first-of-its-kind led by the Morehouse Innovation and Entrepreneurship Center, the SEC's Atlanta Regional Office, and the SEC's new Office of the Advocate for Small Business Capital Formation.